OpenSILEX/docs-community-dev/docs/github.md

 You can link your GitHub account to your local **Git** using a SSH key.

-Follow the steps GitHub help webpage [Generating a new SSH key](https://help.github.com/enterprise/2.12/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for the local generation of a SSH key.
+Follow the steps in the GitHub help webpage [Generating a new SSH key](https://help.github.com/enterprise/2.12/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for the local generation of a SSH key.

 This procedure generates a public key in the text file `/home/<you>/.ssh/id_rsa.pub`.
 Copy it.